fido-alliance/conformance-test-tools-resources/docs/FIDO2/Server/README.md

 * F-14 Send ServerAuthenticatorAssertionResponse with clientDataJSON.origin is not set to the origin
 * F-15 Send ServerAuthenticatorAssertionResponse with clientDataJSON.tokenBinding is not of type Object
 * F-16 Send ServerAuthenticatorAssertionResponse with clientDataJSON.tokenBinding missing status field
-* F-17 Send ServerAuthenticatorAssertionResponse with clientDataJSON.tokenBinding.status is not set to either of present, supported or not-supported
+* F-17 Send ServerAuthenticatorAssertionResponse with clientDataJSON.tokenBinding.status is not set to present, supported or not-supported

 #### Server-ServerAuthenticatorAssertionResponse-Resp-3
 ##### Test server processing authenticatorData

-* P-1 Send a valid ServerAuthenticatorAssertionResponse, for the authenticator that does not support counter(counter is always 0), and check that server succeeds
+* P-1 Send a valid ServerAuthenticatorAssertionResponse, for the authenticator that does not support counter (counter is always 0), and check that server succeeds
 * P-2 Send a valid ServerAuthenticatorAssertionResponse with authenticatorData.flags.UV is set, for userVerification set to "required", and check that server succeeds
 * P-3 Send a valid ServerAuthenticatorAssertionResponse both authenticatorData.flags.UV and authenticatorData.flags.UP is set, for userVerification set to "required", and check that server succeeds
 * P-4 Send a valid ServerAuthenticatorAssertionResponse both authenticatorData.flags.UV and authenticatorData.flags.UP are not set, for userVerification set to "preferred", and check that server succeeds